usegalaxy-eu/gdpr/src/pages/gdpr-rights.md

 ## Right to Not be Subject to Automated Decision-making Including Profiling

-We do not profile our users, nor do any form of automated decision making based on personal data.
+We do not profile our users.

+Our systems may temporarily disable access automatically when they detect abusive behavior, in order to protect the integrity and availability of the Service.
+This temporary protective measure is based on our legitimate interests in preventing abuse and securing the Service ([GDPR Article 6(1)(f)](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX%3A02016R0679-20160504)).
+You may request human review by contacting [contact@usegalaxy.eu](mailto:contact@usegalaxy.eu).
+We will not make a final account termination decision solely by automated means.
+See our [Terms of Service](/gdpr/tos) for details.